Crystal-Talks/DP420-CosmosDB-Developer-Speciality/README.md

-# DP420-CosmosDB-Developer-Speciality
+# DP420: Azure Cosmos DB Developer Speciality
-This repository is related to O'Reilly Course by Mohit Batra - DP-420: Microsoft Certified - Azure Cosmos DB Developer Speciality
+This repository is related to the O'Reilly Course by Mohit Batra - DP-420: Microsoft Certified - Azure Cosmos DB Developer Speciality